serverpod/serverpod_docs/docs/06-concepts/18-testing/01-get-started.md

 - The test tools should be imported from the generated test tools file and not the `serverpod_test` package.
 - The `withServerpod` callback takes two parameters: `sessionBuilder` and `endpoints`.
-  - `sessionBuilder` is used to build a `session` object that represents the state of the world during an endpoint call and is used to set up scenarios.
+  - `sessionBuilder` is used to build a `session` object that represents the server state during an endpoint call and is used to set up scenarios.
   - `endpoints` contains all your Serverpod endpoints and lets you call them.

-:::info
+:::tip

 The location of the test tools can be changed by changing the  `server_test_tools_path` key in `config/generator.yaml`.
 If you remove the `server_test_tools_path` key, the test tools will stop being generated.

 :::

-Before you can run the test you also need to start the Postgres and Redis:
+Before the test can be run the Postgres and Redis also have to be started:

 ```bash
 docker-compose up --build --detach